How to Read a Certificate of Analysis (COA)?

 Another report in the COA is the pesticide analysis, which lists a number of common pesticides tested for in the sample.
 The unit in this case is ‘ppb’ or parts per billion.
 LLD is the “lower limit of detection” based on each specific pesticide, and the ‘Limits’ column is the maximum amount allowed for consumption based on safety regulations established in the State of California (these values may vary slightly depending on the specific state or federal guidelines identified in the report).
 The ‘Status’ column indicates PASS if the sample is under the legal limit or NO PASS if the levels are above the limit.
 In this report, no pesticides were detected.

 The terpene profile analysis shows which terpenes were detected in the sample and the relative amount of each by weight percent.
 Terpenes are what give hemp products their unique flavors and aromas.
 The variation in kind and abundance can give consumers information on how it may smell or taste.
-Also, there are health benefits associated with certain terpenes.
 More information on terpenes and their role in hemp can be found in our blog ‘What are Terpenes?’

 Don’t Pay Without the COA